shashankmoghe/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 -------------
 **format:** Specifies the format of the CSV Record the input should be parsed as.

 **field:** Specifies the input field that should be parsed as a CSV Record.
+Input records with a null field are filtered from output.

 **schema:** Specifies the output schema of the CSV Record.